 Our utility rates are based upon estimated normal temperatures.
-Our natural gas revenues are unfavorably sensitive to above normal temperatures during the winter heating season.
+Our natural gas utility margins are unfavorably sensitive to above normal temperatures during the winter heating season.
 We have a decoupling mechanism in place that helps reduce the impacts of weather.
 Our decoupling mechanism allows us to recover or refund certain differences between actual and authorized margins.
-A summary of actual weather information in our service territories during 2015, 2014, and 2013, as measured by degree days, may be found in Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations.
+A summary of actual weather information in our service territories during 2016, 2015, and 2014, as measured by degree days, may be found in Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations.